Select projects and collaborations

 Project Assistant & Web Developer, 2014-2015

 Working as a graduate assistant on the Transforming Justice research project, I helped support workshop development, community outreach, and project conceptualization in a collaborative effort to build a grassroots history of mass incarceration in Milwaukee.
 UW-Milwaukee scholars, filmmakers, and local community members collectively re-framed conventional narratives around crime, health, safety, and justice.
 Workshops for Liberation featured scholars and organizers working at the vanguard of prison and police abolition and rethinking community safety in an age of rampant carceral capitalism.
 They included Ruth Wilson Gilmore, Mariame Kaba, and Rachel Herzing.
-The team’s Youth Video Collective, part of TJ’s counter media initiative, documented young people’s experiences with overpolicing, racism and mass incarceration through powerful, self-directed video narratives.
+The team’s Youth Video Collective, part of TJ’s counter media initiative, documented young people’s experiences with policing, racism and mass incarceration through powerful, self-directed video narratives.

 Transforming Justice not only documented and gave voice to the above, but helped people on the ground develop strategies for re-defining security and health from the perspectives of individuals, families, and communities directly affected by policing and public/private surveillance.
 I designed the website, researched, and led social media engagement.
 The project’s faculty directors earned UW-Milwaukee’s 2016 Fromkin Award.